 What to do if you click on a phishing link?
 As phishing scams and schemes evolve with increasingly creative tactics, it’s crucial to know how to protect yourself against these evolving threats.
 Explore further to learn the necessary steps in case you click on a suspicious link in an email or SMS.

-Phishing scams and schemes are becoming more creative every day as businesses and individuals find themselves the targets of new tactics.
+Phishing scams and schemes are becoming more creative every day

 We hear about these scams week in and week out in the press and think there’s no way we would fall for these elaborate hoaxes.
 However, as we’ve become more knowledgeable about the signs of a phishing scam, the attackers have become more sophisticated and targeted in their approach.

 The phishing emails that we receive in our inbox are increasingly well written, personalised, contain the logos and language of brands we know and trust and are crafted in such a way that it’s difficult to distinguish between an official email and a dodgy email drafted by a scammer.

 The increasing sophistication of these emails has tricked many people into clicking on links which have been quickly followed by a feeling of panic and dread as victims wonder what’s going to happen next and if there’s any way they can reduce the damage.

 What to do if you click on a phishing link: four immediate actions

 If you are in the unfortunate position of having clicked on a phishing link or downloaded a malicious attachment, there are a number of steps you should take immediately.